Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.13 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender 153 home runs (1.1 per game), the fifth-fewest in the league.
+- Cubs pitchers combine to surrender 156 home runs (1.1 per game), the ninth-fewest in the league.

-- Assad (3-2) takes the mound for the Cubs in his eighth start of the season.
-He's put together a 2.69 ERA in 87 2/3 innings pitched, with 67 strikeouts.

-- In his most recent appearance on Saturday, the right-hander went eight scoreless innings against the Cincinnati Reds while surrendering seven hits.
+- The right-hander last appeared on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing five earned runs while giving up seven hits.

-- The 26-year-old has amassed an ERA of 2.69, with 6.9 strikeouts per nine innings, in 25 games this season.
-Opponents are hitting .224 against him.
+- The 31-year-old has an ERA of 5.73, with 8 strikeouts per nine innings, in 25 games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.